 Students majoring in International Studies graduate with an awareness of their place in a rapidly changing world and with the attitudes and the skills to allow them to participate effectively in the contemporary global community.
 It combines courses, projects and overseas experiences to develop competency in contemporary global and international issues.

-With the assistance of the International Studies director, students are able to create their own flexible plan of study that corresponds to their individual interests and/or career goals.
-This plan of study can focus on a region of the world or a thematic issue.
+By collaborating with the International Studies director, students are able to create their own flexible plan of study that corresponds to their individual interests and/or career goals.
+This plan can focus on a region of the world or a thematic issue.
 The director can provide direction and coordinate the various components of the major, as well as give advice to students about choosing a track or area that best suits their interests and career expectations.